duckietown/book-devmanual-lx/src/consume/2_instructions/5_submit.md

 The Duckietown challenges server displaying results for submission simulations.
 ```

-### How do I run it?
+## How do I run it?

 When you are ready to submit your solution to the challenge for your LX, use the following command,

     dts code submit

-This will package all of your code and send it to the Duckietown servers for evaluation.
-The command will output a
+This will package all of your code and send it to the Duckietown Challenges Server for evaluation.
-URL that you can use to follow your submission and compare your agent with other developers' solutions from around
+The command will output a URL that you can use to follow your submission and compare your agent with other
-the world.
+developers' solutions from all over the world.

 If you run into any issues using this command, you can search the troubleshooting symptoms below or
-reference the **How to get help** section of the [What's Next?](../3_next/index) page in this development manual.
+reference the [](how-to-get-help) section of this manual.

-### Troubleshooting
+## Troubleshooting

 ```{trouble}